Sktbanerjee1/TargetScanR/README.md

 The perl pipeline associated with the improved re-implementation can be found in this [GitHub repository](https://github.com/vagarwal87/TargetScanTools/tree/master?tab=readme-ov-file).

-The predictions generated as part of the TargetScan project are available in the form of a searchable [web tool](https://www.targetscan.org/), however, using this tool identify miRNA(s) simultaneously targeting multiple genes remains difficult, as searches can't be performed in batch mode.
-In this repository we provide a set of R scripts that aid in this regard using the data releases provided with the web tool.
+The predictions generated as part of the TargetScan project are available in the form of a searchable [web tool](https://www.targetscan.org/), however, using this tool to simultaneously identify miRNA(s) targeting multiple genes remains difficult.
+This is mainly due to the lack of batch search option.
+In this repository provides a set of R scripts that aid in this regard.

 ## Data source:

 A full miRNA prediction data targeting human genes can be found in the [TargetScan website](https://www.targetscan.org/cgi-bin/targetscan/data_download.vert80.cgi).
-The scripts in this project downloads the [Predicted Targets context++ scores (default predictions)](https://www.targetscan.org/vert_80/vert_80_data_download/Predicted_Targets_Context_Scores.default_predictions.txt.zip) and performs downstream processing.
+The scripts in this project download the [Predicted Targets context++ scores (default predictions)](https://www.targetscan.org/vert_80/vert_80_data_download/Predicted_Targets_Context_Scores.default_predictions.txt.zip) and perform downstream processing.

 ## Getting started: